kavehmz/jobber/README.md

 [![Coverage Status](https://coveralls.io/repos/kavehmz/jobber/badge.svg?branch=master&service=github)](https://coveralls.io/github/kavehmz/jobber?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kavehmz/jobber)](https://goreportcard.com/report/github.com/kavehmz/jobber)

-Jobber is an idea and a sample implementation.
+Jobber is an idea and a sample implementation to use AWS Lambda functions for micro requests

 # Background

-Past - Dealing with rigid bare-matal servers. minimum granuality : - Recently - Setting up an auto-scaling environment, using Kubernetes or other tools.
+- Past: Dealing with rigid bare-matal servers. minimum granuality : -
+- Recently - Setting up an auto-scaling environment, using Kubernetes or other tools.
 Scaling up and down based on incoming requersts. minimum granuality : one VM
-Today - Using Lambda or Google functions we can scale up to 10,000 cpu in few seconds and then scale down to nothing. minimum granuality: one core, 128GB ram
+- Today - Using Lambda or Google functions we can scale up to 10,000 cpu in few seconds and then scale down to nothing. minimum granuality: one core, 128GB ram

-For both AWS Lambda and Google cloud functions the catch is their mininum 100ms time granuality.
+For both AWS Lambda and Google cloud functions the catch is their __mininum 100ms__ time granuality.

 It means if I want to serve my http requests, and they only take 10ms, I will pay 10x more because both platforms will charge me for 100ms of time.
 Based on current pricing it is expensive.